-Verify that the insulation and sweep is joined at all joining sections and the wiring is complete and correct.
+Verify that the insulation and sweep is joined at all joining sections on the wiring side, and that the wiring is complete and correct.
 Join the lead post section to the curtain section on the non-wiring side using the method described in Section 9.
 Attach the floating jamb section to the floating jamb on the non-wiring side using the method described in Section 11.